Discover if Bluetooth actually poses risks to human health, and find the answers to common safety concerns surrounding Bluetooth use.

 Taking Precautions When Using Bluetooth Headphones

-Although Bluetooth devices are safe to use on their own, using them in close proximity with other EMR-emitting devices for extended periods of time may lead to problems.
-This is in light of new concerns regarding the safety of other EMR-emitting devices such as microwaves and cell towers powered by 5G.
+That said, Bluetooth devices are safe to use on their own.
+However, using them in close proximity to other EMR-emitting devices for extended periods may lead to problems.
+This is in light of new concerns regarding the safety of other EMR-emitting devices, such as microwaves and cell towers powered by 5G.

-Exposure to multiple devices at once can increase SAR levels to more than what is safe, so sufficient care must be taken.
+Exposure to multiple devices at once can increase SAR levels to more than what is safe.
+And since we can’t completely eliminate Bluetooth exposure from our modern lives, sufficient care must be taken.

 For instance, it’s a wise idea to switch to hands-free mode or speaker phone when taking long calls.
 Alternatively, you may want to consider using a wired headset when taking calls.

 Maintaining a considerable distance from your phone, especially when using it for a long time, is also advisable.
 This is particularly true when you have weak reception, as phones may increase power usage to compensate for weak signals.

 In addition, children are more sensitive to radiation.
 Thus, it’s wise to limit their exposure to multiple EMR-emitting devices at once.
 For instance, avoid exposing them to a mobile phone, Bluetooth, WiFI, and microwave, all in one room.

 Lastly, when choosing any device, it’s best to go with one with lower SAR ratings.
 You should also go for brands that have a history of complying with FCC standards for added safety.